Main Content

 Verify Generated ROS Node

-After the generated executable starts running for the specified destination coordinates, you verify the trajectory of the robot against the MATLAB execution.
-You can also observe the robot moving in Gazebo on the virtual machine.
+After the generated executable starts running for the specified destination coordinates, verify the trajectory of the robot against the MATLAB execution.
+You can also observe the robot moving in Gazebo on the Docker container.
 You can publish a different destination coordinate while the robot is in motion.
-The Control a ROS-Enabled Robot with a Function section, which shows how to publish a new set of destination coordinates through a virtual machine terminal.
+The Dynamically Update Destination section, which shows how to publish a new set of destination coordinates through a ROS 2 topic.

 Terminate the generated ROS 2 node by using the stopNode function of the ros2Device object.
-Alternatively, you can terminate the execution by pressing Ctrl-C or sending a message to the /stop topic.
-Reset the Gazebo scene by using Ctrl-R on VM Machine.
+Alternatively, you can terminate the execution by sending a message to the /stop topic.